New Zealand launches post-mosque attack gun buyback scheme | DW | 20.06.2019

 Not enough, says National

-Opposition National Party leader Simon Bridges reportedly backs the buyback law but said the government hadnot put enough money aside to commensate MSSA owners.
+Opposition National Party leader Simon Bridges reportedly backs the buyback law but said the government hadnot put enough money aside to compensate MSSA owners.

 Nicole McKee, spokesperson for the Council for Licenced Firearms Owners (COLFO) told Radio New Zealand (RNZ) that some owners of higher-end firearms felt the scheme had been "grossly miscalculated," adding: "a lot of them are telling us they are being ripped off."